whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 This explains the spiritual meaning behind Henry David Thoreau's comment that "The mass of men lead lives of quiet desperation."[xxx-walden|economy] It also explains the famous statement that "Every man dies.
 Not every man really lives."[xxx-braveheart every man] Living a life where a person has learned to hold back their deepest love, afraid to stand for what's right, is deeply unsatisfying.

 Of course, women can set boundaries and protect their people too.
-And yet, when this protective boundary-setting is forbidden in unhealthy nations, many men become spiritually lost, struggling to know how to live in a good and deeply satisfying way.
+And yet, when this protective boundary-setting is forbidden in unhealthy nations, many men become spiritually lost, struggling to know how to live in a deeply satisfying way.

 People endlessly debate the meaning of "toxic masculinity," and this perspective gets to the heart of the trouble: unhealthy nations do not train boys to be good men, because good men stand for what's right and protect their people from any threat, and authorities forbid this.
 Boys learn to cope with this deep trouble in a variety of ways.
 Some become selfish or become people pleasers, or distract themselves from their meaningless life with things like alcohol, drugs, superficial hobbies, or overwork.

-Of course, women in unhealthy nations may become spiritually lost too, such as those who believe women can be "liberated" by becoming well-paid wage slaves, selfish executives and corrupt politicians, just like spiritually lost men.
+Women in unhealthy nations may become spiritually lost too, such as those who believe women can be "liberated" by becoming well-paid wage slaves, selfish executives and corrupt politicians, just like spiritually lost men.

-When children are trained for obedience, is it any wonder that cowardice is common in adulthood, and people have low trust in each other?

 Instead of seeking real freedom, authorities in unhealthy nations trick men and women into thinking that "freedom" means being able to do whatever you want without financial restraint, and so the way to become free is to get rich.
 But this is the faux-freedom of kings who don't care about anyone.